 |Page tools: Print Page Print All RSS Search this Product|

-2 Capital city indexes used by the CPI are based on the 2006 Australian Standard Geographical Classification (ASGC) statistical divisions.
+2 Capital city indexes used by the CPI are based on the 2011 Australian Statistical Geography Standard (ASGS) Greater Capital City Statistical Areas.
 The capital city indexes measure price movements over time in each city individually.
 They do not measure differences in retail price levels between cities.

-3 Further information about the CPI is contained in Consumer Price Index: Concepts, Sources and Methods, 2011 (cat. no. 6461.0).
-An updated version reflecting the changes made during the 16th series review was released on 19 December 2011.
+3 Further information about the CPI is contained in Consumer Price Index: Concepts, Sources and Methods (cat. no. 6461.0).

 4 The frequency of price collection by item varies as necessary to obtain reliable price measures.
 Prices of some items are volatile (i.e. their prices may vary many times each quarter) and for these items frequent price observations are necessary to obtain a reliable measure of the average price for the quarter.
-Each month prices are collected at regular intervals for goods such as milk, bread, fresh meat and seafood, fresh fruit and vegetables, alcohol, tobacco, women's outerwear, project homes, motor vehicles, petrol and holiday travel and accommodation.
+Each month prices are collected at regular intervals for goods such as alcohol, men's and women's clothing, project homes, motor vehicles, petrol and holiday travel and accommodation.
+In the case of transactions data, revenue and quantity data are collected on a weekly basis.
 For most other items, price volatility is not a problem and prices are collected once a quarter.
 There are a few items where prices are changed at infrequent intervals, for example education fees where prices are set once a year.
 In these cases, the frequency of price collection is modified accordingly.

 5 In order to facilitate a more even spread of field collection workload, the number of items for which prices are collected quarterly is distributed roughly equally across each month of each quarter.
 In all cases, however, individual items are priced in the same month of each quarter.
 For example, items for which prices are collected in the first month of the September quarter, July, are also priced in the first month of subsequent quarters, namely October, January and April.